parflow/parflow/docs/user_manual/source/user_manual.rst

 frequency :math:`K_{\rm max}` and the normalized frequency increment :math:`\delta K`.
 The Parallel Gaussian Simulator uses a search neighborhood, the number of simulated points and the number of conditioning points can be changed.
-Example Useage:

 .. container:: list